Ian Bairnson: Pilot and the Alan Parsons Project

+As a guitarist, he was featured on every Alan Parsons Project album, including the 1984 side project Keats.
+He also remained with Parsons after the dissolution of the Project, playing guitar and saxophone in the studio and as part of the live band and also writing several songs for the albums Try Anything Once, The Very Best Live, On Air and The Time Machine.

 In 2019, Bairnson added guitar solos to two songs from Alan Parsons' new album, The Secret, specifically the tracks "Years of Glory" and "I Can't Get There from Here".